rudolfgrauberger/sonar-cxx-wiki/Description---Features.md

 ## Known Limitations
 - Not all of C++ can be parsed by now.
 You may hit parse errors when analyzing your project.
 - The the plugin expects to be fed with syntactically correct code.
 This is a conscious design decision: we do not want to reimplement a compiler and try to follow the KISS principle.
 Do not expect as much guidance as you can get from a c++ compiler.
 - The plugin doesn't know about standard include paths.
-You have to configure them manually using the property **sonar.cxx.include_directories**
+You have to configure them manually using the property **sonar.cxx.includeDirectories**
 - Have also a look at the [issue tracker](https://github.com/wenns/sonar-cxx/issues?state=open)